MKagesawa/BenevoProjects/design_pattern_decisions.md

 ### Solidity Tests
 On top of benefits of Javascript tests, including a clean-room environment per test suite , direct access to  deployed contracts, and the ability to import any contract dependency, it also is able to be run against any Ethereum client and better reflect the production environment.

+### Two TestBenevoProjects Files
+I split them into two because I had "Error: VM Exception while processing transaction: out of gas" when they were one.

 ### Emergency Stop and Upgradability
 BenevoProjects and BenevoToken extends Openzeppelin's Pausable contract, allowing contract to be paused and upgraded in case of unexpected failure. git